 While Caramel Apple Lotion or Strawberry Shortcake lip-gloss may sound delicious — it’s not so great for your skin.

-Fragrance is one of the main instances in which brands can go without listing their ingredients due to it being a “trade secret.”
+The fragrance is one of the main instances in which brands can go without listing their ingredients due to it being a “trade secret.”
 These secret ingredients are more often than not chemicals that can cause allergies, irritation, dermatitis, respiratory problems, hormone disruption, and more.

 Of course, products with natural fragrance are totally fine — and natural scents just smell better, don’t you think?